WillBro/accepting-the-weather/README.md

 * **William Brown** - *Initial work* - [WillBro](https://github.com/WillBro)

+## Notes and limitations

+Given the 4 hours so far this is an imcomplete project with many of the features not yet covered.
+Largely, this was a result of wiring the Page Object Models first which could have been mocked to allow for the behaviours themselves to be covered first.

+As I had been using Spring recently I setup a Maven POM with the required dependencies which using a framework such as Serenity would have enabled to writing of tests sooner.

+If there was more time, naturally, this project would be dockerised to move the requirement of Java, Maven and any other dependencies to be packaged with the project.
+Approaching the problem again I would likely implement the Selenium Page Object Models last and stub/mock test scenarios.

 ## License

 This project is licensed under the GNU GENERAL PUBLIC LICENSE - see the [LICENSE](LICENSE.md) file for details